 The client list appears. - Note the value of the client secret for later use.
 This value will not be shown again later on the UI for security reasons.

-Installing with Terraform
+Installing the integration with Terraform

 The compressed archive file that contains the integration bundle contains a file named main.tf.
 Terraform uses this file during installation.